sarah-n-wright/Network_Evaluation_Tools/ExampleUsage/NP_NetworkProcessing.README.md

 * Installation of `neteval`
 * Download of raw network datasets.
 Three small example networks (DIP, Wan, PID2) are included in `Network_Evaluation_Tools/Data/`

-All example code below is intended to be run from the base directory of `Network_Evaluation_Tools/`
+All example code below is intended to be run from the base directory of `Network_Evaluation_Tools/`.
+All python scripts should be installed automatically in bin/ after installaion via PyPi

 ## Step 1: Create config file(s) from template